-For example, Subrecipients receiving federal funding must comply with the Code of Federal Regulations (CFR), and may be required to comply with additional federal guidelines such as the Department of Justice (DOJ) Grants Financial Guide or the Code of Federal Domestic Assistance.
+For example, Subrecipients receiving federal funding must comply with the Code of Federal Regulations (CFR), and may be required to comply with additional federal guidelines such as the Department of Justice (DOJ) Grants Financial Guide.

 For funding sources falling under multiple regulations and guidance, Subrecipients must follow those rules which are most stringent.